 The following is a summary of how the Fitbit Web API is different to Health Connect:

-- Account-centric: Data is associated with the user’s Fitbit account.
+• Account-centric: The data is associated with the user's Fitbit account.

-- Data storage: Data is stored in the cloud instead of the device.
+• Data storage: Users store data in the cloud instead of their devices.

 The following resources help you integrate with and learn more about the Fitbit Web API: